 Through understanding our approaches to these issues, insights can be found into why many online gaming communities do not challenge hate speech or other inappropriate behaviour.
 It presents successful strategies we adopted to overcome these challenges, and acknowledges the lessons learnt when we failed.
 Is there a way to modernise approaches to internet content moderation that will allow moderators to challenge misinformation, mitigate radicalisation, and answer new waves of socio-political extremism online?

-Whilst indications of progress are present in the fight to minimise discrimination in university admissions in the UK, a 2020 quantitative analysis of gender demographics for Higher Music Education (HME) courses in the UK between 2014 and 2020 revealed a significant gender divide in specific areas.
-Generic music degrees and degrees combining music and theatre (e.g., Musical Theatre) have predominantly female populations, whilst degrees combining music and technology and degrees focused around the study or performance of popular music have predominantly male populations.
+Whilst indications of progress are present in the fight to minimise discrimination in university admissions in the UK, a 2020 quantitative analysis of gender demographics for Higher Music Education (HME) courses in the UK between 2014 and 2020 revealed a significant gender divide in some areas.
+‘Traditional’ academic music degrees and degrees combining music and theatre (e.g., Musical Theatre) have predominantly female populations, whilst degrees combining music and technology and degrees covering popular music or popular music performance have predominantly male populations.
 These are indications of a continued and substantial gender gap which must be bridged in future access and inclusivity initiatives.

 To identify potential areas for impactful work, a qualitative survey of advertised entry requirements for undergraduate degrees matriculating in 2021 in music-related subjects at universities in the UK was conducted.
-This revealed five main types of entrance requirements for HME in the UK: academic qualifications; non-academic qualifications; artistic requirements demonstrated through creative portfolio, interview or audition; further study requirements foundation years or additional study years, and; evidence of musical engagement.
+This revealed five main types of entrance requirements for HME in the UK: academic qualifications; non-academic qualifications; artistic requirements demonstrated through creative portfolio, interview or audition; further study requirements foundation years or additional study years; other informal requirements.

 By examining existing data surrounding these pathways, three key questions can be answered: what obstacles to access can be observed in this study?
 What difficulties do those working in the UK face as they to challenge these obstacles?
 What further data is required to maximise the impact of diversity initiatives?